High cholesterol-Symptoms, causes, and treatment.

 What exactly are The Symptoms of High Cholesterol?

-In most cases, High blood lipid levels have no apparent side effects, so it is often referred to as a “silent” condition.
-In most cases, people only discover they have high cholesterol when they get a blood test for another reason.
-However, even though high cholesterol may not produce obvious symptoms, it can still significantly impact your health.
-Here are some of the signs and symptoms that can occur with high cholesterol:
+In most cases, high blood lipid levels have no apparent side effects, so it is often referred to as a “silent” condition.
+In most cases, people only to discover they have high cholesterol when they get a blood test for another reason.
+However, even though high cholesterol may not produce obvious symptoms, it can still significantly affect your health.
+Here are some signs and symptoms that can occur with high cholesterol:

 Chest Pain: